 We thank Daniela O'Neill, Christopher Parisien, Bryan Tripp, and three anonymous reviewers for comments on earlier versions.
-This research was supported by the Natural Sciences and Engineering Research Council of Canada and the Social Sciences and Humanities Research Council of Canada.
+This research was supported by the Natural Sciences and Engineering Research Council of Canada, and the William E. Taylor Fellowhip of the Social Sciences and Humanities Research Council of Canada.